michaelslice/turing-terminal-back-end/README.md

 ## Prerequisites

 - Node.js: Ensure node.js is installed on your machine.
 [Download  here](https://nodejs.org/en/download/prebuilt-installer/current)
 - A PostgreSQL account: This project used PostgreSQL for database management.
-An acccount can be through Postgres after downloading [here](https://www.postgresql.org/download/)
+An account can be through Postgres after downloading [here](https://www.postgresql.org/download/)
 - Firebase Account: Firebase Authentication is used for authentication in this project.
 This can be done [here](https://firebase.google.com/)
-- Docker Account: This project's frontend and backend is both containerized using Docker.
+- Docker Account: This project's frontend and backend are containerized using Docker.
 Setup [here](https://www.docker.com/products/docker-desktop/)

 ## Installation & Setup